How much CPU and RAM does my website need?

 While we still suggest reading further to find your recommended plan, there is one very important point to consider when choosing your hosting plan and server type - upgradability.

-Moving to the new server and will also result in your server having a new IP address.
+Moving to the new server will also result in your server having a new IP address.
 If your nameservers are held with another provider, your records will have to be updated to ensure the site remains available.

 What resources do I actually need?